Changes during coronavirus (COVID-19)

 This page includes information about temporary changes due to coronavirus.
 For regular updates during the pandemic, please visit our coronavirus hub.

-If you are receiving direct payments to pay for and arrange your care, there is government guidance available to help you stay safe during the coronavirus pandemic.
+If you’re receiving direct payments to pay for and arrange your care, there is government guidance on how to stay safe during the pandemic.

 What is a personal budget?

 If your local council is going to help arrange your care, you have the right to know how much money they have calculated will be needed to meet your care needs.
 This is called your personal budget.

 Your personal budget must be high enough to meet your eligible care needs and any other needs that your council decides should be met.
 The council will not necessarily provide the total amount of money needed for your personal budget.
 Depending on your financial situation, you may have to contribute some of your own money towards this.